-- implementing mandatory work breaks, limiting time in the heat and/or increasing recovery time spent in a cool environment, - ensuring hydration with access to sufficient quantities of drinking water and electrolytes (if workers are sweating for more than two hours), - having places to rest in the shade/cool environment, - avoiding pay practices that discourage workers from taking rest breaks or stopping to hydrate, - ensuring use of personal protective equipment such as garments that are light-colored and breathable, using reflective or heat-absorbing shields or barriers, or cooling vests, - reducing steam leaks, wet floors, or humidity, - exposure scrutiny and medical monitoring to recognize heat capture, - ambient temperature measurement, - education, health and safety training on prevention of heat-related injuries and illness such as following guidelines for proper application of sunscreen prior to and during continued sun exposure, - increasing the number of workers per task or rotating personnel, - reducing the metabolic demands of the job, - implementing a buddy system where workers observe each other for signs of heat intolerance, - requiring workers to conduct self-monitoring and create work groups (i.e., workers, a qualified healthcare provider, and a safety manager) to make decisions on self-monitoring options and standard operating procedures,
+- implementing mandatory work breaks, limiting time in the heat and/or increasing recovery time spent in a cool environment, - ensuring hydration with access to sufficient quantities of drinking water and electrolytes (if workers are sweating for more than two hours). - having places to rest in the shade/cool environment, - avoiding pay practices that discourage workers from taking rest breaks or stopping to hydrate, - ensuring use of personal protective equipment such as garments that are light-colored and breathable, using reflective or heat-absorbing shields or barriers, or cooling vests, - reducing steam leaks, wet floors, or humidity, - exposure scrutiny and medical monitoring to recognize heat capture, - ambient temperature measurement, - calculation of heat index - education, health and safety training on prevention of heat-related injuries and illness, - education of both workers and leaders on the early signs of heat-related illness - educate leaders and managers on first aid measures for heat related illnesses, and knowing when to seek emergency care (CDC, 2017) - increasing the number of workers per task or rotating personnel, - reducing the metabolic demands of the job,

-- implementing a heat alert program whenever the weather service forecasts that a heat wave is likely to occur. - increasing physical fitness, - heat acclimatization plans ensuring gradual acclimatization to work over a period of at least 7-14 days, and - ensuring safety plans follow the hierarchy of controls and that emergency response plans include first aid and medical response for heatrelated illnesses.
+- implementing a buddy system where workers observe each other for signs of heat intolerance, - requiring workers to conduct self-monitoring and create work groups (i.e., workers, a qualified healthcare provider, and a safety manager) to make decisions on self-monitoring options and standard operating procedures, - implementing a heat alert program whenever the weather service forecasts that a heat wave is likely to occur, - increasing physical fitness, - heat acclimatization plans ensuring gradual acclimatization to work over a period of at least 7-14 days, and - ensuring safety plans follow the hierarchy of controls and that emergency response plans include first aid and medical response for heatrelated illnesses.